Yowamushi Pedal: Film

 There is an OVA titled Yowamushi Pedal: Special Ride.
 Chiba Pedal: Yowamushi Pedal to Manabu Jitensha Koutsuu Anzen is a collaboration ad campaign for bicycle safety.

-In May 2019, Discotek Media announced the acquisition of Yowamushi Pedal: Re:RIDE and Yowamushi Pedal: Re: ROAD for a BD release on July 30.
+In May 2019, Discotek Media announced the acquisition of Yowamushi Pedal: Re:Ride and Yowamushi Pedal: Re:Road for a BD release on July 30.

 A live-action film adaptation of the manga was announced and set to premiere on August 14, 2020, it is directed by Kōichirō Miki.

-Mobile game
+Video games

-Yowamushi Pedal: Puchitto (Petit) Racers (弱虫ペダルぷちっとレーサーズ) was a phone app by FuRyu available for iOS and Android, and functions as a collector game between 2016-2018.
+A collector mobile game, titled Yowamushi Pedal: Puchitto Racers (弱虫ペダルぷちっとレーサーズ), developed by FuRyu, was available for iOS and Android from July 30, 2015, to February 28, 2017.

+In February 2023, it was announced that a browser game adaptation, titled Yowamushi Pedal: Dream Race, is set to be released on the game service platform G123.

 Television drama

 A live-action television drama adaptation of the manga was announced in the Weekly Shōnen Champion magazine's 26th issue of 2016 and premiered in August 2016 on BS SKY PerfecTV!.
 The series is directed by Takayoshi Tanazawa and written by Kōta Fukihara.

 A sequel premiered on August 18, 2017, on BS SKY PerfecTV!.

 The series is also simulcasted with its Japanese broadcast on WakuWaku Japan in Indonesia, Myanmar, Singapore, Taiwan, Sri Lanka, and Mongolia.

 During the filming of the sequel, Eiji Takigawa received spinal injuries after crashing into a curb, and was taken to the nearest hospital in a helicopter.
 Immediately after the accident, he was unable to move any body part below the head, but slowly regained movement in his arms.
 He was released from hospital in October 2018, 13 months after the accident.